software-mansion/starknet.py/docs/migration_guide.rst

 Client methods has had some of the parameters removed, so it provied uniform interface for both gateway and rpc methods.
 Please refer to :ref:`GatewayClient` and :ref:`FullNodeClient` to see what has changed.
+There is no longer add_transaction method in the Client interface.
+It was renamed to send_transaction.

-Adding transactions
+Sending transactions
 -------------------

-Adding transactions is currently only supported in ``GatewayClient``.
-We've also changed the flow of creating transations through clients:
+Sending transactions is currently only supported in ``GatewayClient``.
+We've also changed the flow of creating transactions through clients:

 ``Client.deploy`` and ``Client.declare`` no longer accept contract source as their input.
 Instead they require a prepared transactions.
 These can be created using :ref:`Transactions` module